MetaMask/metamask-docs/wallet/index.md

 ## Questions?

-If you have questions about integrating your dapp with MetaMask, you can interact with the MetaMask team and community on the MetaMask channels on [ConsenSys Discord](https://discord.gg/consensys).
+If you have questions about integrating your dapp with MetaMask, you can interact with the MetaMask team and community on the MetaMask channels on [Consensys Discord](https://discord.gg/consensys).